 We’ve put together some frequently asked questions about lenses to help you understand more about how they work.

 Monofocal IOLs are lenses with a single point of focus.
-This means the IOL will be fixed to give you good near or distance vision, but not both.
+The IOL will be fixed to give you your preferred vision.
+For example, many people choose a distance vision lens which gives good distance vision without glasses, and reading glasses used to correct near vision

 If your lens is set for near vision, it means you will be able to see objects that are close-up clearly after surgery, but you may still need glasses to see objects that are further away (e.g. for watching TV or driving).